savonet/ocaml-lame/README.md

 ocaml-lame

-This package contains an OCaml interface for the fdk=aac library.
+This package contains an OCaml interface for the lame library.

 Please read the COPYING file before using this software.